 Discussing your salary during any interview is probably not the easiest thing in the world but that also doesn’t mean it is impossible.
 You can surely discuss it in the right way and get the salary that you have always wanted, provided that you follow some of our tips and suggestions.
 In this post, we have enlisted some really great and effective ideas that will help you get the job offer you desired.
 So go ahead and give this post a good read!

-The Old School Method and how to go about it: The old school method is quite simple and needs to be done when the interview is coming to an end.
+The old school method is quite simple and needs to be done when the interview is coming to an end.
 During this period the hiring manager already knows as to whether you are a good fit for this job or if you aren’t.
 In this situation you will be greeted with a nod and a smile and then they will tell you that initially you will be given this amount after which your salary will be raised depending upon the review of your performance.
 If you are very lucky, they will be offering you exactly what you wanted but if that is not the case, then you need to apply the old school method.

 How to go about the old school method?